hpcleuven/VscDocumentation/source/software/r_devtools.rst

 The installation of some R packages may require the use of devtools.
 Devtools is an R package that facilitates the installation of other R packages from github, gitlab, bitbucket or other repositories.
-In what follows github will be used as an example, please consult the devtools_ documentation for examples of other repositories.
+In what follows github will be used as an example.
+Please consult the devtools_ documentation for examples of other repositories.

 Depending on how your R library is managed, you will need a slightly different